boz083/boz083.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Boyang Zhang's Homepage"
 excerpt: "About me"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html